-Osteopathy is a primary care profession and a modality like many you may come across for helping the body’s natural mechanisms of healing, by improving various motions within the body and biomechanics, the physical structures and fluid components.
-It is a form of manual therapy ranging from light touch, strong techniques, articulations, manipulations to rehabilitation work, where the osteopath aims to assist the patient with their knowledge and various techniques to relieve aches and pains, help the individual understand the cause of their bodily issue, to provide the individual the knowledge and exercise to aid their rehabilitation for injuries or their goals in taking control of their health and wellbeing.
+Osteopaths are Allied Healthcare Professionals utilizing modalities like many you may come across for helping the body’s natural mechanisms of healing, by improving various motions within the body and biomechanics, the physical structures and fluid components.
+It is a form of manual therapy ranging from light touch, strong techniques (when appropriate), articulations, manipulations to rehabilitation work, where the osteopath aims to assist the patient with their knowledge and various techniques to relieve aches and pains, help the individual understand the cause of their bodily issue, to provide the individual the knowledge and exercise to aid their rehabilitation for injuries or their goals in taking control of their health and wellbeing.
 Although issues normally are physical we understand that problems can also derive from systemic, genetic, psychological and environmental causes.

 Our aim is to support and guide the individual with their healing and health journey.